NADER11NDEU/ARDUINO-Spotify-Remote-Control/README.md

 # Main

-Hello, this is an university project which we have to use arduino.
-So I decided to make remote control for active devices which are using Spotify at the same time.
-I didnt work on C# before,so some of my codes may seem absurd or unnecessary to you, just ignore them.
-See this project as a reference and find out what works for you.
+This is a university project where we were required to use Arduino.
+So, I decided to build a remote control system for active Spotify devices using Arduino.
+I’ve never worked with C# before, so some of my code might seem a bit strange or unnecessary—feel free to ignore those parts.
+Instead, treat this project as a reference and adapt what works for you.

 Arduino Spotify Control With C# Spotify Api